About Michael Biel, Sculptor

 For more about this work, please see my Artist Statement.

 I intend to draw forth transformative, alchemical thinking, potent ‘creator thought.’
-The same which at a microcosmic level must manifest all life as we know it and all life which we have yet to meet, from single-celled organisms to mature, complex entities to aware ‘cosmoplasm.’
+The same which at a microcosmic level must manifest all life as we know it and all life which we have yet to meet, from single-celled organisms to mature, complex entities to awake ‘cosmoplasm.’

 — Michael S. Biel